AfraidYetJoyful/ingenium_cartographer/README.md

 ## Instructions for Gathering and Processing Data

-0. Connect your LiDAR Hardware (this is tested with a Velodyne VLP-32C Ultra Puck) and IMU (this is tested with a LORD Microstrain 3DM-GX5-15 and a 3DM-GX5-AR) to the data gathering device (which should have these scripts installed).
+0. Connect your LiDAR Hardware (this is tested with a Velodyne VLP-32C Ultra Puck) and IMU (this is tested with a LORD Microstrain 3DM-GX5-15 and a 3DM-GX5-AR) to the data gathering device.
 Run `./record_to_bag.sh`.
-This should procduce a .mcap file in the directory `~/Documents/Data` (this will be created automatically by `cleanup.sh` if it does not yet exist)
+This should procduce a .mcap file in `~/Documents/Data` (this directory will be created automatically by `cleanup.sh` if it does not yet exist)

-1. On a powerful computer (Raspberry Pi not recommended for this step), run `./process_bag.sh /path/to/your/mcap/file.mcap`
+1. On the fastest available computer, run `./process_bag.sh /path/to/your/mcap/file.mcap`.
+[NOTE: The dependencies for this script are not included in the minimal installation for Raspberry Pi!]

-## Instructions for Downloading a Single File (such as an installation script) from GitHub on the Command Line
+## Instructions for Downloading a Single File from GitHub with the Command Line

-1. On the GitHub website, navigate to the file you want to download, opening the preview
+1. On the GitHub website, navigate to the file you want to download and open the preview

-2. On the upper right of the page, select "Raw" and copy the URL it leads to
+2. On the upper right of the page, select "Raw" and copy the URL

 3. On your device, run

-`wget -O new_file_name https://raw.githubusercontent.com/my_user_name/my_reposiroty/heads/my_branch/name_of_my_file`
+`wget -O [new_file_name] https://raw.githubusercontent.com/[my_user_name]/[my_repository]/refs/heads/[my_branch]/[name_of_my_file]`

 For example, to install the RPi Default Apps Installer (from the Jazzy branch), run: